uditgaurav/hce-api-template/README.md

 **Non-Interactive Mode:**

 - Provide the values in the flags given below to get the API command in a file.
-- Please refer [derive tunables](https://uditgaurav.github.io/hce-api-template//#derive-tunables) section to know more about the tunables.

 ```bash
 ./hce-api generate --api launch-experiment --hce-endpoint=<HCE-ENDPOINT> \